X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim06ambientanddiffuse.md

 # Adding lighting to our city

-This will be a pretty short chapter, as we have already explored the basics about lighting in the [first 3D Series](Riemers3DXNA1Terrainoverview).
+This will be a pretty short chapter, as we have already explored the basics of lighting in the [first 3D Series](Riemers3DXNA1Terrainoverview).

 ## Bring out the sunlight

-As a first type of lighting, we are simply going to use a directional light, much as we have used in [Series 1](Riemers3DXNA1Terrain11lighting).
+As the first type of lighting, we are simply going to use a directional light, much as we have used in [Series 1](Riemers3DXNA1Terrain11lighting).
 All the vertices of the objects in our scene already contain normal data, we added it explicitly to the vertices of our 3D city in the **SetUpVertices** method, and the .x file we loaded the Model from, already contained normal information related to the model.
-So all we have to do is define the direction of the light, and explain the techniques use in order to take lighting into account!
+So all we have to do is define the direction of the light, and explain the techniques used in order to take lighting into account!

 Start by defining the direction of the light by adding this variable to the top of your code: